Company and tax law

 • Assistance for expertise

-The Monegasque insurance law is mainly governed by : Law No. 129 of 22 January 1930 on the duration of insurance contracts; Law No. 609 of 11 April 1956 codifying the legislation on taxes due by insurance companies; Implementing Ordinance No. 3.041 of 19 August 1963 giving effect in Monaco to the Convention signed in Paris on 18 May 1963 on the regulation of insurance; Implementing Ordinance No. 4.178 of 12 December 1968 instituting State supervision on insurance undertakings of all types and on capitalization undertakings, and organizing the insurance industry.
+Insurance law is mainly governed by Law No. 129 of 22 January 1930 on the duration of insurance contracts; Law No. 609 of 11 April 1956 codifying the legislation on taxes due by insurance companies; Ordinance No. 3.041 of 19 August 1963 giving effect in Monaco to the Convention signed in Paris on 18 May 1963 on the regulation of insurance; Ordinance No. 4.178 of 12 December 1968 instituting State supervision on insurance undertakings of all types and on capitalization undertakings, and organizing the insurance industry.

 The law of the Principality shares a common basis with the French law.
 It presents however some fundamental differences.

-As Monaco is not a member of the European Union, the free provision of services does not apply.
+Furthermore, as Monaco is not a member of the European Union, the free provision of services does not apply.
+Insurance activities are subject to prior authorisation and approval by the Minister of State, as well as to supervision by the Monegasque State.
+Are concerned the companies:

-In this particular framework, a good knowledge of this case law and our experience in litigation enable us to support our clients in the most efficient ways when such issues arise.
+In this particular framework, a good knowledge of the case law and our experience in litigation enable us to support our clients in the most efficient ways when such issues arise.

 Commercial law

-The law firm 99 Avocats assists entrepreneurs and companies in their business activities, in particular:
+99 AVOCATS assists entrepreneurs and companies in their business activities, in particular:

 - Negotiating and drafting of commercial agreements (sales contracts, service provision contracts…)